unicitynetwork/aggregator-subscription/README.md

 ### Docker Compose with Load Balancing

-The project includes a sample Docker Compose configuration with HAProxy load balancing across 3 proxy nodes:
+The project includes a sample Docker Compose configuration with HAProxy load balancing across 3 proxy nodes.

+The `.env.sample` file contains the environment variables to declare.

+The following is a quick way to start and use the Docker containers.

 ```bash
 # Build images